kevinkeithley/5C_Reviews/README.md

 The "five Cs" in the paper are based on a first pass reading of a paper.
 The key points for the first pass include:

-1) Carefully read the title, abstract, and introducion
+1) Carefully read the title, abstract, and introduction

 2) Read the section and sub-section headings, but ignore everything else